rokaskasperavicius/csproject-api/README.md

 ## Starting the project 🛠

-In your preffered terminal do:
+In your prefered terminal do:

 1. `git clone git@github.com:rokaskasperavicius/cs-project-server.git`
 2. `cd cs-project-server`